 The Gadfly: Straddles the line between this and Troll, depending on whom he's speaking to.
 He likes to prod people into amusing reactions, whether he's being contradictory to provoke them (with his wife) or encouraging them to make a display of their foolishness (with Mr Collins).

 It's All My Fault: He acknowledges that he really should have followed Elizabeth's advice regarding Lydia.

-Parental Favoritism: Elizabeth is his admitted favorite of his daughters, as she's the one most like him in personality.
+Parental Favouritism: Elizabeth is his admitted favourite of his daughters, as she's the one most like him in personality.
 And to be fair, he is kind of right when he says his three younger daughters are "silly."
 Jane also holds a close second in his affections, as she is the only other child with her head screwed on right.